ED-IP/Milestone-4-project/README.md

 ### Testing User Stories from User Experience (UX) Section

-The follwing test have been done on a Windows machine with the following browser:
+The following test have been done on a Windows machine with the following browser:
 - Brave Browser Version 1.28.106 Chromium: 92.0.4515.159 (Official Build) (64-bit) Windows
 - Firefox 91.0.2 (64-bit) Windows